lugosieben/utools/README.md

 Use `/fullbright [value]` to change your gamma to any positive value.!

-You can toggle the normal / fullbright Gamma values in the settings (Accessible via [ModMenu](https://modrinth.com/mod/modmenu))
+You can toggle the normal / fullbright Gamma values in the settings (Accessible via [ModMenu](https://modrinth.com/mod/modmenu) or with `/utools config`)